gagneurlab/drop/docs/source/prepare.rst

 RNA Variant Calling dictionary
 ++++++++++++++++++++++++++++++++++
-Variant Calling originating from RNA-seq data may be useful for researchers who do not have access to variant calls from genomic data.
-While variant calling from WES and WGS technologies may be more traditional (and reliable), we have found that variant calling from RNA-Seq data can provide additional evidence for the underlying causes of aberrant expression or splicing.
+Calling variants on RNA-seq data may be useful for researchers who do not have access to variant calls from genomic data.
+While variant calling from WES and WGS technologies may be more traditional (and reliable), variant calling from RNA-Seq data can provide additional evidence for the underlying causes of aberrant expression or splicing.
-The RNA variant calling process uses information from multiple samples (as designated by the ``groups`` variable) to improve the variant calling process.
+The RNA variant calling process uses information from multiple samples (as designated by the ``groups`` variable) to improve the quality of the called variants.
 However, the larger the group size, the more costly the computation is in terms of time and resources.
-When building the sample annotation table, take this into account.
-For the most accurate variant calls include many samples in each ``DROP_GROUP`` group, but in order to speed up computation, separate samples into many groups.
+To prioritize accuracy, include many samples in each ``DROP_GROUP``, and to prioritize speed up computation, separate samples into many groups.
+Additionally, certain vcf and bed files must be included to further boost the quality of the called variants (refer to `files-to-download`_).

 =====================  =========  ================================================================================================================================================================================================  =========
 Parameter              Type       Description                                                                                                                                                                    Default/Examples
 =====================  =========  ================================================================================================================================================================================================  =========
 run                    boolean    If true, the module will be run.
-If false, it will be ignored.                                                                                                                                    ``true`` groups                 list       groups that should be executed in this module.
-If not specified or ``null`` all groups are used.                                                                                                  ``- group1``

-                                                                                                                                                                                                                                    ``- group2``

-highQualityVCFs        list       Filepaths where each item in the list is path to a vcf file.
+If false, it will be ignored.                                                                                                                                    ``true`` groups                 list       Same as in aberrant expression.                                                                                                                                                                   ``# see aberrant expression example`` highQualityVCFs        list       File paths where each item is the path to a vcf file.
 Each vcf file describes known high quality variants, which are used to recalibrate sequencing scores.
 Refer to `files-to-download`_         ``- known_indels.vcf``

                                                                                                                                                                                                                                     ``- known_SNPs.vcf``

 dbSNP                  character  Location of the dbSNP ``.vcf`` file.
 This improves both recalibrating sequencing scores, as well as variant calling precision.
 Refer to `files-to-download`_                                      ``path/to/dbSNP.vcf`` repeat_mask            character  Location of the RepeatMask ``.bed`` file.
-Refer to `files-to-download`_                                                                                                                           ``path/to/RepeatMask.bed`` createSingleVCF        boolean    By default the output is a mult-sample VCF file.
-If you would like to split this into individual sample VCFs, set to ``true``.
+Refer to `files-to-download`_                                                                                                                           ``path/to/RepeatMask.bed`` createSingleVCF        boolean    If ``true``, splits the multi-sample VCF file into individual sample VCF files.
 This only subsets the larger vcf sample.                                                                          ``true`` addAF                  boolean    Whether or not to add the allele frequencies from gnomAD                                                                                                                                          ``true`` maxAF                  numeric    Maximum allele frequency (of the minor allele) cut-off.
 Variants with AF equal or below this number are considered rare.                                                                          ``0.001`` maxVarFreqCohort       numeric    Maximum variant frequency among the cohort.                                                                                                                                                       ``0.05`` minAlt                 numeric    Integer describing the minimum required reads that support the alternative allele.
 We recommend a minimum of 3 if further filtering on your own.
 10 otherwise.                                    ``3`` hcArgs                 character  String describing additional arguments for GATK haplocaller.
-For expert tuning.                                                                                                                   ``""``
+Refer to `advanced-options`_.                                                                                                        ``""``

 =====================  =========  ================================================================================================================================================================================================  =========